 1. When pouring the hot milk into the custard mixture, the custard into the dishes, and the hot water into the pan surrounding the custards, make sure to use something that pours easily and more precisely.
 This will prevent spilling and you'll get your custard actually into the dishes and the hot water into the pan instead of your custard. 🙂

-I literally have some "pourable" measuring cups that do not pour without slopping.
+I literally have some "pourable" measuring cups that slop liquid everywhere.
 Must have something to do with the pouring lip?
 I bought a "squishy" silicone 4 cup liquid measuring cup years ago (Cake Boss) that works perfectly for more precise pouring.
 See the 'Tools' needed above.

 2 .
 Start the meringue about 15 to 20 minutes before the custard finishes baking.